chkztrukaz/emnlp2019_morio_egawa/README.md

 #### 2. [ACL-SRW 2019] Annotating and Analyzing Semantic Role of Elementary Units and Relations in Online Persuasive Arguments

-This paper describes detailed annotation process of arguments (EUs and Support/Attack links) in ChangeMyView and conducts some pilot examinations.
+This paper describes detailed annotation process of arguments (EUs and Support/Attack links) in ChangeMyView and conducts some  examinations.

 ```
 @inproceedings{egawa-etal-2019,